biobakery/humann/readme.md

 ### Legacy databases ###

 HUMAnN 1.0 used [KEGG](http://www.genome.jp/kegg/) databases.
 Following changes to KEGG's licensing, new versions of KEGG sequence and gene annotation databases can no longer be downloaded *en masse* for free.
 The last free version of KEGG's gene annotation databases (v56) are bundled with HUMAnN 1.0 (see Step 1 below).
-To obtain a compatible sequence database (referred to as ``genes.pep`` below), please contact the HUMAnN user group: <humann-users@googlegroups.com>.
+To obtain a compatible sequence database (referred to as ``genes.pep`` below).

 You can run with the legacy Kegg databases following these steps: